Personal Finance

 House Lease

-Only 5.2% of the homeowners surveyed regretted opening their homes to renters.
-You can also consider becoming an Airbnb or Vrbo host to make extra money towards your mortgage and increase your monthly savings.
+Only 5.2% of surveyed homeowners regretted their rental arrangements.
+Consider becoming an Airbnb or Vrbo host to generate additional mortgage income while maximizing your savings.

 Kevin Martin